June 13, 2014

-A tunnel bomb has killed at least 30 Syrian soldiers.
+A car bomb in Homs has killed at least seven people Thursday.